tschinz/swift_cheat_sheet/source/02_mvc.md

 // They needed to be set for enabling zoom scrollView.minimumZoomScale = 0.5 // min half of its normal size scrollView.maximumZoomScale = 2.0 // max double its normal size

+// Will not work without delegate func viewForZoomingInScrollView(sender: UIScrollView) -> UIView
 ```